facebookresearch/hydra/website/docs/plugins/optuna_sweeper.md

     step: 0.5
 ```

-To run optimization, run the following command in the `plugins/hydra_optuna_sweeper` directoy:
+To run the optimization, use the following command in the `plugins/hydra_optuna_sweeper` directory:

 ```commandline
 python example/multi-objective.py --multirun